leikind/wice_grid/test/readme.txt

-all tests are (temporarily) in a separate application: https://github.com/leikind/wice_grid_testbed
+integration tests are in a separate application: https://github.com/leikind/wice_grid_testbed